paulbaudrier/paulbaudrier/README.md

 ## I like

-- [Conference](https://twitter.com/antonbabenko/status/1208503560733896706) to share knowledge on conferences, meetups, podcasts, workshops, mentorship, etc.
+- [Conference](https://twitter.com/antonbabenko/status/1208503560733896706) to learn knowledge on conferences, meetups, podcasts, workshops, mentorship, etc.
-- Figure out best&worst practices (by asking "Why?"), and publishing them as [Terraform best practices](https://www.terraform-best-practices.com) and [Terragrunt Reference Architecture](https://github.com/antonbabenko/terragrunt-reference-architecture)
+- Adept of Figure out best&worst practices (by asking "Why?") in Terraform, forked ressources about it :
-- Open-source, Terraform and AWS

 ## Some of my projects